 The Network was recognized by the United States Coast Guard as a recipient for their prestigious Biennial Rear Admiral William M. Benkert Marine Environmental Protection Award for Excellence.
 The Network received Honorable Mention for its commitment to the environment.
 The biennial award recognizes organizations for outstanding achievement in all aspects of marine environmental protection.

 Lloyd’s List America Environment Award Finalist

 The Network was selected as a finalist for the 2018 Lloyd’s List Maritime Services Award for its work with the Alternative Planning Criteria (APC) for monitoring and providing enhanced oil spill response capability for seagoing vessels in Western Alaskan waters.
 For more information, click HERE.

 - USCG regulations require vessels over 400 gross tons to have spill response approvals in their Vessel Response Plan for all U.S. Captain of The Port Zones that the vessel will transit, operate in or make a port call.
 The Port Zone extends to the 200 nautical mile limit of the US Exclusive Economic Zone.

 - Oil spill removal capabilities in Western Alaska do not meet national planning criteria.
-Alaska is enormous, remote and with limited infrastructure making it virtually impossible for vessel operators to develop spill response plans using the national planning criteria specified in 33 CFR 155.
-The Coast Guard recognizes this challenge and created an option known as Alternative Planning Criteria (APC).
+Alaska is enormous, remote and with limited infrastructure making it challenging for vessel operators to develop spill response plans using the national planning criteria specified in 33 CFR 155.
+The Coast Guard recognizes this challenge and created an option known as Alternative Planning Criteria.